eyc004/LoLPrediction/README.md

 Before completing the permutation test, we calculated that our observed statistic was 0.0008124410689606121.
 After completing the permutation test with 1000 runs, we got a p-value of

+We fail to reject the null hypothesis, which means